dmo2412/Basketball_Reference/README.md

 # PGA_stat_tracker
-PGA_stat_tracker scrapes all of the available information from golfstats.com on all four majors, as well as many relevant stats from pgatour.com, writes the data to excel, uses pandas to convert the excel file to CSV and add's the CSV to a PostgreSQL database for querying in order to give the clearest picture of all of the available data.
+PGA_stat_tracker scrapes all of the available information from golfstats.com on all four majors, as well as many relevant stats from pgatour.com, and archived betting odds from sportsoddshistory.com, writes the data to excel, uses pandas to convert the excel file to CSV and add's the CSV to a PostgreSQL database for querying in order to give the clearest picture of all of the available data.